JiHong88/suneditor/README.md

                   If set to -1 or false or null to turn off.        default: 0 {Number|String|Boolean}
 fullScreenOffset: Top offset value of "full Screen".
                   Set to 0, '0px', '50px'...     default: 0 {Number|String}
-iframe          : Content will be placed in an iframe and isolated from the rest of the page.  default: false {Boolean}
+iframe          : Content will be placed in an iframe and isolated from the rest of the page.  default: false {boolean}
-fullPage        : Allows the usage of HTML, HEAD, BODY tags and DOCTYPE declaration.  default: false {Boolean}
+fullPage        : Allows the usage of HTML, HEAD, BODY tags and DOCTYPE declaration.  default: false {boolean}
 iframeCSSFileName : Name or Array of the CSS file to apply inside the iframe.
                     You can also use regular expressions.
                     Applied by searching by filename in the link tag of document, or put the URL value (".css" can be omitted).   default: 'suneditor' {Array|String}
                     ex) '.+' or ['suneditor', 'http://suneditor.com/sample/css/sample.css', '.+\\.min\\.css']
 previewTemplate : A template of the "preview".
-                  The {{contents}} part in the HTML string is replaced with the contents of the editor. default: null {String}
+                  The {{contents}} part in the HTML string is replaced with the contents of the editor. default: null {string}
                   ex) "<div style='width:auto; max-width:1080px; margin:auto;'><h1>Preview Template</h1> {{contents}} <div>_Footer_</div></div>"
 printTemplate   : A template of the "print".
-                  The {{contents}} part in the HTML string is replaced with the contents of the editor. default: null {String}
+                  The {{contents}} part in the HTML string is replaced with the contents of the editor. default: null {string}
                   ex) "<div style='width:auto; max-width:1080px; margin:auto;'><h1>Print Template</h1> {{contents}} <div>_Footer_</div></div>"
 codeMirror      : If you put the CodeMirror object as an option, you can do Codeview using CodeMirror. default: null {Object}
                   Use version 5.x.x // https://github.com/codemirror/CodeMirror